-It is possible to apply phosphorescent paint for car bodywork with an easy and effective tuning painting technique.
-Raptor phosphorescent paint is able to become luminous, emitting a green glow.
-It is a phenomenon easy to obtain thanks to the pigments and without danger.
-So how do you paint with glow-in-the-dark Raptor paint?
-And first, what is the Raptor ?
+It is possible to apply phosphorescent paint for car bodywork or vehicle using an easy and effective tuning technique.
+Raptor phosphorescent paint has the ability to glow, emitting a green luminescence.
+This effect is easy to achieve using pigments and is completely safe.

-This particular coating is very easy to apply using a gun with a very large nozzle type blaxon gun (that's worth $10-20 anywhere!)
+This special coating is very easy to apply using a spray gun with an ultra-large nozzle, such as a Blaxon-type spray gun (which can be found for just €10–20 anywhere!)

 Some examples of phosphorescent paint for cars and motorcycles